 5. Find a common metric to track across your different personas.

 When analyzing your different user personas, you should try to have at least one similar metric between them.
-Otherwise, you are going to compare abstract things like their bio, keywords, or some other written metric.
+Otherwise, you will compare abstract things like their bio, keywords, or some other written metric.

 Something like a score or point can generally be compared across the board.
 Then, you can use icons like stars to visualize these metrics, like in this user persona example from ABWS Digital.